PRBonn/catkin_tools_fetch/README.md

 Defines a new verb `fetch` for [catkin_tools](https://github.com/catkin/catkin_tools).
 This verb is responsible for downloading external dependencies of the projects in a `catkin` workspace.
-For now only git is supported.
+For now only `git` is supported.
 The tool is under heavy development.
+Please use PyPI or download a tag for stable version.

 ## How to install ##
 This package installs a new verb.
 You need to have `catkin_tools` installed.